ri-gh/Clustering-Unsupervised-Machine-Learning/README.md

 * Compare results with at least two unsupervised algorithms like KMeans and DBScan.

 You can find datas in file "uber-raw-data-apr14.csv"

+Plot of the DBScan clustering can be seen on the png file.